adamocarolli/workflow-foo/README.md

 A repository dedicated to testing Git/GitHub workflows

 1. Say the author of the upstream repo finds a bug and commits some changes.
 You have only just forked what do you do?
+2. What if the same line in the forked repo gets changed in this upstream repo.